dabakovich/react-native-controlled-mentions/README.md

 ```

 Or you can use `replaceMentionValues` helper to replace all mentions from `MentionInput`'s input using
-your replacer function that receives [MentionData](#mentiondata-type-props) type and returns string.
+your replacer function that receives [TriggerData](#type-triggerdata) type and returns string.

 ```ts
 import { replaceMentionValues } from 'react-native-controlled-mentions';